4doom4/python-voipms/README.md

 ### History

+- Version 0.2 from 05.04.2017
+    - First alpha version of this API
-Up to date with features listed thru 2/20/2017.
+    - Up to date with features listed thru 20.02.2017
+    - TODO:
+        - Code cleanup
+        - Cleanup of inner references to functions
+        - Testing all functions
+        - More validations of input and streamlining how to input dids (only digits or also dids with seperators)

 ### Initialization